Houston’s March Madness hopes may come down to Sasser health

+“It’s not a game-time decision no more,” Sasser said, sitting at his locker in Legacy Arena, the same spot where the outlook seemed so much bleaker less than 24 hours earlier.
+“I feel great.
+I feel good.
+I feel normal.”

-The All-American guard pulled himself out of a hard-fought victory over 16th-seeded Northern Kentucky at the NCAA Tournament, and his status was unknown for a second-round game Saturday against Auburn.
+The All-American guard pulled himself out of a hard-fought victory over 16th-seeded Northern Kentucky in the March Madness opener, casting serious doubts on his status for a second-round game Saturday against Auburn.

-“It’s up to me really,” Sasser said late Thursday.
-“Just however much pain I can handle.”
+Especially when Sasser said afterward that the pain felt “around a seven out of 10.”

+But the groin felt better before he went to bed.
+When he awoke, it seemed just fine.

 Coach Kelvin Sampson didn’t express any regrets about starting Sasser five days after he injured his groin in the American Athletic Conference Tournament, saying he left the decision in the hands of the training staff and his star player.